Sheltie Puppy to Adult Dog in Pictures

 Neonatal Shelties: 0 to 2 Weeks Old

-In the first week of life, Sheltie puppies sleep and feed lots, enabling them to more than double their weight.
-They're too weak to support their own weight though and can only slither across the ground by wiggling their legs.
-They do have a good sense of smell and touch at this point which helps them feed.
+In the first week of life, Sheltie puppies sleep and feed LOTS, causing them to double their weight.
+However, they're still too weak to support their own weight and have to slither and wiggle across the ground by kicking their legs.

 Transitional Shelties: 2 to 4 Weeks Old